hmthien050209/fedora-post-install-script/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-**Note**: Please upload the ~/.bashrc, /etc/dnf/dnf.conf, /etc/default/grub for me, i need these files to analyze the bug
+**Note**: Please upload the ~/.bashrc, /etc/dnf/dnf.conf, /etc/default/grub for me, I need these files to analyze the bug